How to Become a Web Developer

 - Troubleshooting, fixing bugs, and glitches

 Collaboration is also a major part of a Web Developer’s day-to-day routine, as Developers often participate in team meetings with Content Creators, Graphic Designers, UI Specialists, Marketers, Client Services Managers, and more.
-They also spend time working with each other to troubleshoot, review, and fix code that’s not quite right.
-Senior Developers may also spend quite a bit of time mentoring Junior Developers and managing team projects and scheduling.
+Web Developers also spend time working with each other to troubleshoot, review, and fix code that’s not quite right.
+Senior Web Developers may also spend quite a bit of time mentoring Junior Web Developers and managing team projects and scheduling.

 We offer a wide variety of programs and courses built on adaptive curriculum and led by leading industry experts.